rradomir/Speed-Editor-NodeJS/README.md

 ```
 You can do what you want by keyCode or keyName.
 Please remember, that's for now, script assume that SpeedEditor device is connected.
 Otherwise it throw an error.

-Setting leds on/off is done by using `se.setLight(value,led[,led])` where name is one of 18 led names defined in SpeedEditor class.
-Value `true` turn off light, `false` of course set light on.
-You can also set more leds at once, by adding more arguments.
+Setting leds on/off is done by using `se.setLight(value,led[,led])` where led is one of 18 led names defined in SpeedEditor class.
+Value `true` turn on light, `false` of course set light off.
+You can also set more leds at once, by adding more arguments or arrays.
 On every startup all lights is set to `false`.
 At this moment there is no veryfication on automation for leds.
 You can set on all 18 leds :)

 ### Todo